zamulla/jet-test/docs/compose-html-tutorial.md

 You'll need an IDE and an installed JDK:
 * **Intellij IDEA**.
 While you can use any environment suitable for Gradle projects, this tutorial demonstrates specifically how the project would work in IDEA.
-* JDK 11 or newer.
+* **JDK 11 or newer**.
 Whatever your environment, it should have at least JDK 11 installed or integrated.

 ## Let's make a project